gcanti/fp-ts/docs/api/md/Either.md

 ```ts
 <L, A, B>(left: (l: L) => B, right: (a: A) => B) => (fa: Either<L, A>): B
 ```
+Applies a function to each case in the data structure

 # fromNullable
 *function*